Self-esteem Help, Self-esteem Therapy, Esteem Therapy, Confidence Therapy, Self-esteem Counselling, Confidence Counselling

 - Fight reaction is a rebellious act against anything which constricts us, like our own selfcriticism.
 We fight off our inner criticism through our rebellious ways, regardless of the consequences.

 - Flight reaction means we withdraw & generally withhold, immersing into activities such as work, superficial relationships, alcohol, drugs or food for comfort.
-We often experience low moods.
+We often experience low moods or feel depressed.

 - Freeze reaction is as if something inside of us collapses as we immerse into guilt, shame, doubt, depression, defeat, exhaustion.